Culture of Hong Kong: Hong Kong death traditions

 The art of "asking the dead" (Jyutping: Man^{6} mai^{5}; Traditional Chinese: 問米) has long been a tradition in Hong Kong.
 It is often common for living people to want to ask dead people about their lives in the underworld.
 In these rituals, people bring paper-made garments, paper-made money, and paper-made food to burn them, traditionally believing that this could pass the objects to dead people and give the latter a more comfortable afterlife.

-This tradition originated from the Warring States Period in China, at about 476 BCE.
+This tradition originated from the Warring States period in China, at about 476 BCE.
 This is a common ancient practice in certain parts of Southern China and Hong Kong.
 However, the number of shops supporting this has been on the decline as people increasingly view this as superstition nowadays.

 Leisure

 Hong Kongers devote much time to leisure.
-Mahjong is a popular social activity.
-Family and friends may play for hours at festivals and on public holidays in homes and mahjong parlours.
+Mahjong is a popular social activity that most locals have played at some point in their lives.
+The game is a popular sight at family gatherings and is also played in mahjong parlours.
 The sight of elderly men playing Chinese chess in public parks, surrounded by watching crowds, is also common.
-Other board games such as Chinese checkers are enjoyed by people of all ages.
+Other board games, such as Chinese checkers are enjoyed by people of all ages.

-Among teenagers, shopping, eating out, karaoke and video games are popular, with Japan being a major source of digital entertainment for cultural and proximity reasons.
+Among teenagers, shopping, eating out, karaoke, and video games are popular.
+Japan is a major source of digital entertainment for cultural and proximity reasons.
 There are also popular local inventions such as the video game Little Fighter Online.
 In the mid 20th century, Hong Kong had some of the most up-to-date arcade games available outside Japan.
 Negative associations were drawn between triads and video game arcades.
-Nowadays, soaring popularity of home video game consoles have somewhat diminished the arcade culture.
+Today, soaring popularity of home video game consoles has somewhat diminished the arcade culture.